 • Creating a sustainable financial future for the nonprofit Hugh Torance House and Store Inc. (HTHS), adjacent to Cedar Grove.

-In the Fall of 2021, HTHS adopted the HEARTS mission (below) and opened their doors to host newly designed place-based living history programming.
+In the Fall of 2021, HTHS adopted the HEARTS mission (below) and opened its doors to host newly designed place-based living history programming.
 HTHS quickly achieved its goal of reaching a larger audience, connecting more deeply to the community, and realizing sustainable operations.
 In February 2022, the first HEARTS Happening event was launched at Cedar Grove, honoring enslaved North Carolina poet George Moses Horton and his connection to the Torance family by featuring poetry readings, live music performed by local musicians, and an introduction to native plants found on the property.

-Since then, growth has been exponential for HEARTS with new audiences coming together at every event and with repeat visitors who keep coming back to support and enjoy more educational entertainment.
+Since then, growth has been exponential for HEARTS, with new audiences coming together at every event and with repeat visitors who keep coming back to support and enjoy more educational entertainment.

-Top: Cedar Grove, the 1831 National Register Greek Revival landmark plantation home of James G. Torrance.
+Cedar Grove, the 1831 National Register Greek Revival landmark plantation home of James G. Torrance.

-Bottom Right: Torrance Banks and Liv Wu with their artisan soy sauce, available at the Hugh Torance House and Store.
+Above: Torrance Banks and Liv Wu with their artisan soy sauce, available at the Hugh Torance House and Store.

-Bottom Left: HEARTS Co-founders Abigail Jennings and Randolph Lewis.
+Right: HEARTS Co-founders Abigail Jennings and Randolph Lewis.